scala/improvement-proposals/content/dedented-string-literals.md

 * `"HEREDOC` and similar headers could work, but again are more commonly seen in "shell" languages like Bash, Ruby, and Perl, and looks somewhat out of place in Scala

-Compared to these syntaxes, `'''` is seen in Python, and the closely-related `"""` is seen in, Python, Java, C#, and Swift, all of which are languages more similar to Scala than YAML, Markdown, Bash, or Perl.
+Compared to these syntaxes, `'''` is seen in Python, Dart, Elixir, and Groovy, and the closely-related `"""` is seen in, Python, Java, C#, and Swift, all of which are languages more similar to Scala than YAML, Markdown, Bash, or Perl.
 So `'''` would likely fit better into the conventions of this family of programming languages.

 If we want to stick with `"` for strings, this _Single-Quote with Header_ syntax seems like a good compromise that provides a `"`-based syntax while avoiding all the pitfalls